-Another alternative way is to sieve out areas of your website that needs changes, for instance, your brand logo, modifications to your marketing strategies, or a combination of these elements, and just work on them.
+Another alternative way is to sieve out areas of your site that needs changes, for instance, your brand logo, modifications to your marketing strategies, or a combination of these elements, and just work on them.
 And it’s not only the older companies that might need a website redesign – you could need one too even if you’re a new startup, if you feel that there are certain elements missing from your business strategy, or your customers are not getting what they need from your website.
 In more details, here is a comprehensive website redesign checklist.

 Due to constantly changing technology, frequent updates of website design trends and innovations, it is important to make constant updates to the look and feel of your website to ensure that it functions properly.
-Also, it is important to keep your website fresh so that your customers can feel that you are trustworthy, still active in business, or worth their business at all.
+Also, it is important to keep your site fresh so that your customers can feel that you are trustworthy, still active in business, or worth their business at all.
 It is always easy for customers to just click elsewhere and visit another competitor’s better designed website, with so many brands, products and services around.
 A study by ResearchGate, according to a report on Hubspot, said that as much as 94% of people said that websites with good designs are more trustworthy.

 So don’t let a badly designed or outdated website get into the way of your business leads – if it’s time for a website redesign, you just have to do it!
-As a guideline, if your website is more than five years’ old, you probably need a redesign.
+As a guideline, if your site is more than five years’ old, you probably need a redesign.

-(2) Your Website Is Not Mobile Responsive
+(2) Your Site Is Not Mobile Responsive

-These days, if your website is not mobile responsive yet, which means it can be viewed easily on smaller devices such as smartphones and tablets, then you definitely need to do a total redesign to make sure that customers will be able to use your website easily no matter which device they are using, and every call-to-action on your pages can be easily seen and clicked on these smaller devices.
+These days, if your website is not mobile responsive yet, which means it can be viewed easily on smaller devices such as smartphones and tablets, then you definitely need to do a total redesign to make sure that customers will be able to use your site easily no matter which device they are using, and every call-to-action on your pages can be easily seen and clicked on these smaller devices.

 Smartphones and tablets have revolutionised the way we access information.
 Currently 1 out of every 4 users of the Internet in the US accesses it via a mobile device.
 Research also shows that more than 60% of smartphone shoppers will switch to a competitor’s website if their eCommerce checkout procedure is faster.
 Obviously, customers want everything to be as smooth as possible, and the answer to that is a responsive website with a great user experience.